Cold War in Asia: India and USSR

-Relations between the Soviet Union and India did not suffer much during the right-wing Janata Party's coalition government in 1977–1979, although India did move to establish better economic and military relations with Western countries.
+Relations between the Soviet Union and India did not suffer much during the big tent Janata Party's coalition government in 1977–1979, although India did move to establish better economic and military relations with Western countries.
 To counter these efforts by India to diversify its relations, the Soviet Union proffered additional weaponry and economic assistance.
-Mrs Gandhi returned to power in early 1980 and resumed close relations.
+Indira Gandhi returned to power in early 1980 and resumed close relations.
 She was conspicuous in the Third World for not criticizing the Soviet invasion underway in Afghanistan.

 When Indira Gandhi was assassinated in 1984, her son Rajiv Gandhi replaced her and continued the close relationship with Moscow.
 Indicating the high priority of relations with the Soviet Union in Indian foreign policy, the new Indian Prime Minister, Rajiv Gandhi, visited the Soviet Union on his first state visit abroad in May 1985 and signed two long-term economic agreements with the Soviet Union.
 He avoided public criticism of the Soviet invasion of Afghanistan.
 When Mikhail Gorbachev became the leader in Moscow his first visit to a Third World state was to New Delhi in late 1986.
 Gorbachev unsuccessfully urged Rajiv Gandhi to help the Soviet Union set up an Asian collective security system.
 Gorbachev's advocacy of this proposal, which had also been made by Leonid Brezhnev, was an indication of continuing Soviet interest in using close relations with India as a means of containing China.
 With the improvement of Sino-Soviet relations in the late 1980s, containing China had less of a priority, but close relations with India remained important as an example of Gorbachev's new Third World policy.